Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-\begin{definition}[Partial order on $|\SSS_\ast|$] For $T,T'\in\SSS_\ast$, let us write $T'\preceq T$ iff there is a morphism $\#_iT_i\to T$ with some $T_i$ isomorphic to $T'$.
-We claim that $\preceq$ is a partial order.
-Indeed, reflexivity and transitivity are immediate.
-Antisymmetry follows from our restriction to effective trees and compactness.
-Compactness also implies that the partial order $\preceq$ is \emph{well-founded} (i.e.\ there is no infinite strictly decreasing sequence $T_1\succ T_2\succ\cdots$), and hence induction on $\left|\SSS_\ast\right|$ partially ordered by $\preceq$ is justified. \end{definition}
+Since we are restricting to effective objects of $\SSS$, compactness of $\Mbar$ implies that the relation $\preceq$ is \emph{well-founded} (i.e.\ there is no infinite strictly decreasing sequence $T_1\succ T_2\succ\cdots$).
+The relation $\preceq$ is also a partial order (reflexivity and transitivity are obvious, and antisymmetry follows from well-foundedness).
+It follows that induction on $\left|\SSS\right|$ partially ordered by $\preceq$ is justified.

-\begin{definition}[Cofibrant $\SSS_\ast$-module $C_\bullet^\cof(E_\ast)$] We now define a cofibrant $\SSS_\ast$-module $C_\bullet^\cof(E_\ast)$ together with a quasi-isomorphism:
+\begin{definition}[Cofibrant $\SSS$-module $C_\bullet^\cof(E)$] We now define a cofibrant $\SSS$-module $C_\bullet^\cof(E)$ together with a quasi-isomorphism

 which is surjective for maximal $T$.
-Furthermore, the action of the ``paths between basepoints'' subgroup of $\Aut(T)$ on $C_\bullet^\cof(E_\ast)(T)$ will be trivial for all $T$ (as it is for $C_\bullet(E_\ast)(T)$).
+Furthermore, the action of the ``paths between basepoints'' subgroup of $\Aut(T)$ on $C_\bullet^\cof(E)(T)$ will be trivial for all $T$ (as it is for $C_\bullet(E)(T)$).